jfarmer/config-environment/README.md

 1. You've installed *git*
 1. You're using `bash` for your shell

 If you've done this already, great!
 See [Usage](#Usage) to get started.
-If you *haven't* don't it or aren't sure, don't worry, the scripts will stop if something isn't set up correctly and tell you how to set it up.
+If you *haven't* done it or aren't sure, don't worry, the scripts will stop if something isn't set up correctly and tell you how to set it up.

-If you know you haven't done the above then see [Detailed Prerequisites](#Detailed-Prerequisites) below.
+If you *know* you haven't done the above then see [Detailed Prerequisites](#Detailed-Prerequisites) below for how to install the prerequisites.

 ## Usage